-He was awarded a Ph.D. degree in robotics and tactile sensing with the highest honors (summa cum laude) from the Technical University of Munich (TUM) in December 2017.
+He was awarded a Ph.D. degree in robotics, artificial intelligence, and tactile sensing with the highest distinction (summa cum laude) from the Technical University of Munich (TUM) in 2017.

 • Marie Curie scholarship 2013-2016